Supplier Relationships: 4 Real-World Lessons

 Jabil and TTM have been in collaboration for nearly 20 years.
 In that time, they've had to navigate all kinds of disruptions, using their shared knowledge and resources to come out of these stronger.

 "Our ability to support Jabil really comes from our ability to be a one-stop solution, bringing in the engineering resources and support to better understand what your challenges are and what solutions we can provide," Farrell stated.

 Takeaway #3: Partners with Industry Expertise Can Help You Navigate Challenges

 Supply chain is a complicated and volatile field.
 Disruptions aren't just likely; they're inevitable.
-One of the greatest benefits of a supplier relationship is that you don't have to face difficulties alone.
+One of the greatest benefits of strong supplier relationships is that you don't have to face difficulties alone.
 A knowledgeable partner can help you navigate challenging times by offering their insight and resources so that you can thrive despite the fluctuations of the current market.

 This second lesson may sound obvious, but it's important.
 Build key supplier relationships with those that operate in the same industries that you do.
 This way, they're familiar with the market dynamics and can prepare you for a crisis as well as help guide you through it.
 This is a key piece to supply chain resilience.

 Most manufacturers wouldn't necessarily pick a supplier that doesn't work in their niche or industry, but as your company grows and expands into new areas, it's good to assess the value that the working relationship is offering.
 If the company can't or doesn't evolve with you (an important factor I discussed in the previous case study), then it may be time to explore other options.
 Find a supplier that values continuous improvement as much as you do.

 Aligning and Optimizing Business Models